bhartiy/learnsellacious/pages/05.how-to/07.how-to-add-smtp-mail-settings-in-sellacious/docs.md

 ![](smtp%20sttings.png)

 After filling all the fields save configuration.
 You can test by sending a test mail.
-If confugration is corect ypu will get successful message on top
+If confugration is corect you will get successful message on top

 ![](Screenshot%202020-05-29%20at%2010.50.43%20AM.png)